 A common concern among authors is that open access journals are of lower quality because they charge publication fees.
-Actually, only about 30% of OA journals charge fees (though about half of all open access articles are published in fee-collecting journals).
-By way of comparison, more than half of subscription journals charge "processing fees of one sort or another" (e.g. page charges).
+In fact, as of mid-2020, only about 27% of journals listed in the DOAJ charge fees (though about half of all OA articles are published in fee-collecting journals).
+By way of comparison, most subscription journals charge processing fees of one sort or another (e.g. page charges).

 As Peter Suber writes in the SPARC Open Access Newsletter, "The key variables in journal quality are excellent authors, editors, and referees.
 OA journals can use the same procedures and standards, and the same people—the same authors, editors, and referees—as TA [toll access, i.e. subscription] journals."

 Quality, however, is not the same thing as prestige.
 Suber notes, "If most OA journals are lower in prestige than most TA journals, it's not because they are OA.
 A large part of the explanation is that they are newer and younger.
 And conversely: if most TA journals are higher in prestige than most OA journals, it's not because they are TA.
 A large part of the explanation is that they are older or have a headstart."

 In his guide How to Make Your Own Work Open Access, Suber adds: